vlqv9210/hackprep/README.md

 # LinkUp

 LinkUp is a mentorship matching system designed to connect mentors and mentees efficiently.
-Built with React and Tailwind CSS, the platform provides an intuitive and visually appealing user experience.
+Built with React and Tailwind CSS, the platform provides an intuitive and visually appealing user experience.]=

+## Contributors
+1. Van Phat Pham
+2. Eusang Yu
+3. Vy Vuong

 ## Features
 - **Seamless Matching**: Smart algorithms pair mentors and mentees based on skills, goals, and interests.